-Students who complete designated Programs of Emphasis in History write senior theses during one or two semesters.
+Students who complete designated Programs of Emphasis in History write senior theses during 1 or 2 semesters.
 For details on the process, see the Curriculum page.
 For faculty research, please see the individual faculty pages in the left sidebar.

 - Nitya Chagti '19: '"Kalós' and the Intellectual Development of Greek Aesthetics."

 - Bridget Redpath '19: "Picture Perfect Power: How Queen Elizabeth I Politicized Fashion and Portraiture to Tame her Nobility."

 - Andrea Zilch: "His Brother's Keeper: Esau Jenkins's Commitment to Voting Rights on Johns Island, South Carolina, 1948-1972."